-The Headteacher, Janice Shields and Acting Deputy Headteacher are the lead staff members for disadvantaged pupils and Michelle Croughan is our Link Pupil Premium Governor.
+The Headteacher, Mrs Gillian Murphy and Deputy Headteacher Mrs Maria White are the lead staff members for disadvantaged pupils and Michelle Croughan is our Link Pupil Premium Governor.

 When considering how we should allocate the funding to ensure the best outcomes for our disadvantaged pupils, we referred to the Education Endowment Fund (formerly Sutton Trust) and Learning Toolkit as it provides guidance for teachers and schools, based on educational research, on how to use resources to improve attainment and progress.

 The impact of each strategy is given in “potential gains” on a child’s learning in terms of months by Sutton Trust, which is detailed below in the anticipated outcomes.

 Support measures for individual children will be reviewed in response to our HUBS (the pupil progress meetings with the Senior Management Team (SMT) and teachers, progress data and in discussion with parents and carers.